shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

-### Task 6: Pointers around Azure Networking and Azure Network Security (Read only)

-Design and implementation of Azure networking is one of the most critical steps in migrating your infrastructure as a service (IaaS) and platform as a service (PaaS) implementations in Azure.

-#### Azure Networking Best Practises:

-- Assign an address space that is not larger than a CIDR range of /16 for each virtual network.
-Virtual networks allow for the use of 65,536 IP addresses.
-Assigning a smaller prefix than /16, such as a /15, which has 131,072 addresses, will result in the excess IP addresses becoming unusable elsewhere.
-It is important not to waste IP addresses, even if they're in the private ranges defined by RFC 1918.

-- The hub is an Azure virtual network that acts as a central point of connectivity.
-The spokes are virtual networks that connect to the hub virtual network by using peering.
-Shared services are deployed in the hub, while individual workloads are deployed as spokes.

-- To provide isolation within a virtual network, you segment it into one or more subnets and give a portion of the virtual network's address space to each subnet.

-- Azure adds a DNS server by default when you deploy a virtual network.
-You can use this server to rapidly build virtual networks and deploy resources.

-- DNS servers in a virtual network can forward DNS queries to the recursive resolvers in Azure.
-This forwarding enables you to resolve host names within that virtual network.

-- DNS forwarding allows VMs to see both your on-premises resources (via the domain controller) and Azure-provided host names (using the forwarder).
-You can access the recursive resolvers in Azure by using the virtual IP address 168.63.129.16.

-- DNS forwarding also enables DNS resolution between virtual networks and allows on-premises machines to resolve host names provided by Azure.

-- A VPN gateway is a specific type of virtual network gateway.
-It sends encrypted traffic between an Azure virtual network and an on-premises location over the public internet.

-- A VPN gateway can also send encrypted traffic between virtual networks in Azure over the Microsoft network.
-Each virtual network can have only one VPN gateway.

-#### Azure Network Security Best Practises:

-- Azure Site Recovery enables disaster recovery and migration to Azure for on-premises Hyper-V virtual machines, VMware virtual machines, and physical servers.
-For all on-premises to Azure scenarios, replication data is sent to and stored in an Azure Storage account.

-- Once VMs have been created after failover to Azure, NSGs can be used to limit network traffic to the virtual network and VMs.
-Site Recovery does not create NSGs as part of the failover operation.

-- We can create the required Azure NSGs before initiating failover.
-You can then associate NSGs to failed over VMs automatically during failover, using automation scripts with Site Recovery's powerful recovery plans.

-- Once the NSGs are created and configured, we can run a test failover to verify scripted NSG associations and post-failover VM connectivity.

-### Task 7:  Migrating VMware VMs to Azure (Read only)

-Azure Migrate is a free tool from Microsoft that allows VMware administrators to replicate their VMs from on-prem to Azure.
-It is an extremely powerful tool that even allows for pre-migration tests to run.

-Azure Migrate has two migration options:

-- Migration with a replication agent, requires an agent to be installed on each VM that is to be migrated.
-- Migration using agentless replication, requires an agentless format which requires no agent.

-**Discovery/Assessment**:

- Discover up to 10,000 VMware VMs with a single Azure Migrate appliance for VMware.
-The appliance supports adding multiple vCenter Servers.
-You can add up to 10 vCenter Servers per appliance.

-#### Agentless migration:

-- Agentless migration uses the Azure Migrate appliance.
-You can deploy the appliance as a VMware VM using an OVA template, imported into the vCenter Server, or using a PowerShell script.

-- you can simultaneously replicate a maximum of 500 VMs across multiple vCenter Servers (discovered from one appliance) using a scale-out appliance.

-- If you are interested in learning more about Agentless migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware).

-#### Agent-based migration:

-- Agent-based migration does not use the Azure Migrate appliance.
-If you've set up an appliance for assessment, you can leave it in place, or remove it if you're done with assessment.

-- you can scale out the replication appliance to replicate large numbers of VMs.

-- If you are interested in learning more about Agent-based migration, you can [read more here](https://docs.microsoft.com/en-us/azure/migrate/tutorial-migrate-vmware-agent).

-In the portal, you can select up to 10 machines at once for replication.
-To replicate more machines, add in batches of 10.